mdlayher/mdlayher.com/content/blog/linux-netlink-and-go-part-1-netlink.md

   for a given socket on the first response.
 This PID should be used (and validated) in subsequent communications.

-Assuming you didn’t specify a PID in `bind()`, when opening multiple netlink sockets in a single application, the first one will be assigned a PID of the process’s ID.
+Assuming you didn't specify a PID in `bind()`, when opening multiple netlink sockets in a single application, the first one will be assigned a PID of the process's ID.
 Subsequent ones will have a random number chosen by netlink.
 In my experience, it is much easier to just **let netlink assign all PIDs** itself, and make sure you keep track of which numbers it assigns for each socket.